 If the landlord sells or transfers the ownership of the rental property before the lease term ends, the outgoing landlord has the following options:

-• The landlord may return the deposit to the tenant just as he would when the rental agreement ends, less any eligible deductions, listed in an itemized statement.
+• The landlord may return the one month's rent deposit to the tenant just as he would when the rental agreement ends, less any eligible deductions, listed in an itemized statement.
 The outgoing landlord must notify the new landlord that the deposit was returned to the tenant.

-• The landlord may transfer the security deposit to the new owner.
+• The landlord may transfer the one month's rent security deposit to the new owner.
 The outgoing landlord is required to notify the tenant in writing about the transfer of the security deposit.
 The landlord should also state the name and contact address of the new owner in the notice.

 Two%20people%20shaking%20hands%20in%20front%20of%20a%20house